• Skip to primary navigation

 You could buy the small, wide-mouthed, plastic drinking cups at Walmart and layer it in those to serve them individually.
 Or if you want to take this with you to a gathering, you can layer it into a glass 9 x 13" pan.

-Ribbon salad in stemware
+three-layered Ribbon salad in stemware.

-How to make Ribbon Jello Salad in a Mold
+How to Make Ribbon Jello Salad in a Mold

 If you are making your jello salad in a mold, you will want to make sure to add the next layer before the first layer is completely firm.
-Because if you wait to add the second layer until after the first layer is completely firm, it won't bind together as well, which could result in having the next layer slide off when you place it onto a plate to serve.
+If you wait to add the second layer until after the first layer is completely firm, it won't bind together as well, which could result in having the next layer slide off when you place it onto a plate to serve.

 So keep your eye on the jello as it is chilling because it needs to be set but still slightly jiggly.
 Don't wait till it's firm to add another layer.